langchain-ai/langgraph/docs/docs/concepts/streaming.md

 Streaming modes `values`, `updates`, and `debug` are very similar to modes available in the LangGraph library - for a deeper conceptual explanation of those, you can see the [previous section](#streaming-graph-outputs-stream-and-astream).

-Streaming mode `events` is the same as using `.astream_events` in the LangGraph library - for a deeper conceptual explanation of this, you can see the LangGraph library documentation [here](low_level.md#streaming).
+Streaming mode `events` is the same as using `.astream_events` in the LangGraph library - for a deeper conceptual explanation of this, you can see the [previous section](#streaming-graph-outputs-stream-and-astream).

 ### `stream_mode="messages"`